Action woman

 Clancy Brown, Daniel Sharman and Nicole Fortuin in The Fix

-“Our pre production period was six weeks.
-Not enough time, but I had a very good sense of what locations I needed to use anyway because I had this film in my head for so many years and I wanted to shoot it for so many years.
-So, like, every project, every set that I was on over years and years in Cape Town, I was like, ‘This would be great for this...’
-So I already had a pretty strong sense of where we would need to go to create this building and each different location we needed to use to cobble it together.
-It was a huge collaboration between action and VFX and everyone, really.
+“Our pre-production period was six weeks.
+Not enough time, but I had a very good sense of what locations I needed because I had this film in my head for so many years.
+Every time I was working on a set over the years, I’d be like, ‘This location could be great for this...’
+So I had a pretty strong sense of where we would need to go to create the Aethera complex, for example, and each different location we needed to use to cobble it together.
+That was a huge collaboration between locations, action, VFX and everyone, really.

-I also ask her about her experience of working with Clancy Brown, because for anyone who loves genre film, that’s an amazing coup.
+I also ask her about her experience of working with Clancy Brown, because for anyone who loves genre film, his presence in the film isan amazing coup.

 So how does she feel about the film screening at Chattanooga?